GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/index.md

 ## Identify scrolling performance issues {: #scrolling-performance-issues }

 Use **Scrolling Performance Issues** to identify elements of the page that have event listeners related to scrolling that may harm the performance of the page.
-DevTools outlines the potentially-problematic elements in teal.

-To view scroll performance issues:
+To view the potentially problematic elements:

 1. [Open the **Rendering** tab](#open-rendering) and check **Scrolling Performance Issues**.
 1. Observe the potentially problematic elements highlighted.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/NH12bctPHXR9VD9GO7ov.png", alt="Scrolling Performance Issues is indicating that there's a mousewheel event listener encompassing the entire viewport that may harm scroll performance", width="800", height="498" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/GW40vR3wxrl5nh04bHzE.png", alt="Scrolling Performance Issues is indicating that there are multiple event listeners that may harm scroll performance", width="800", height="406" %}

 ## Highlight ad frames

-Check if frames have been tagged as ads:
+To check if frames have been tagged as ads:

-1. [Open the **Rendering** tab](#open-rendering) and check **Highlight ad frames**.
+1. [Open the **Rendering** tab](#open-rendering)  an the [demo page](https://heavy-ads.glitch.me/) and check **Highlight ad frames**.
-1. Observe the ad frames highlighted in red.
+1. Observe the ad frame highlighted in red.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/UuQMD7ifcGe1n6nFdYth.png", alt="Ad highlighted in red", width="800", height="490" %}